(Contains Spoilers for “Melted”)

 Her co-star in her most recent misadventure.

-“I’m not talking to you, you cut my adaptation to ribbons” she said in a sulk.
+“I’m not talking to you, you cut my adaptation to ribbons”

 “Terribly sorry about that, it took me a little while to get into the part” Danger Mouse replied.